 The university reserves the right of room assignment and of reassignment for the benefit of the individual student or group.

-The university reserves the right to inspect residence rooms and to regulate the use of the premise in accordance with university rules and regulations, but consistent with the students constitutional right to be free of unreasonable search and seizure.
+The university reserves the right to inspect residence rooms and to regulate the use of the premise in accordance with university rules and regulations.

 Students may have guests stay in their rooms.
 The university reserves the right to limit the frequency of guest visits.
 Guests must observe all regulations of the residence hall system, and the host or hostess is responsible for any infractions or damage caused by their guest.
 Students planning to have guests should notify their resident advisor in case of an emergency.
 Guests are prohibited from staying more than 72 consecutive hours.

 Cooking in student rooms is prohibited per appliance regulations.